nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

         <img src=../graphics/m3/3.2.3.png >

     - [ ] On the next screen, in the Attached Access Policies, you can see the policy `pure:policy/full-access` is configured for this user.
-Now, in the Access Keys panel, you can create an Access Key for this user by **clicking on the three elisis and selecting Create.**
+Now, in the Access Keys panel, you can create an Access Key for this user by **clicking on the three ellpisis and selecting Create.**

         <img src=../graphics/m3/3.2.4.png >